anbagam1999/web/about-us/amenities.md

 # Newspaper Subscription

-Anbagam subscribes to vernacular newspapers and magazines to ensure that those mentally ill destitutes who enjoy a few quiet moments with the written word.
+Anbagam subscribes to vernacular newspapers and magazines to ensure that those mentally ill destitutes enjoy a few quiet moments with the written word.

 </section><section>